Reliability Evaluation of Individual Predictions: A Data-centric Approach: Experiments

 \item\textbf{Real-sim (RS) Data set \cite{mccallum}} is based on {\it SRAA}\cite{mccallum_sraa} data set, preprocessed for SVMlin project \cite{sindhwani2006large}.
 The data set is designed for {\bf text classification} tasks and is based on UseNet articles of four discussion groups on simulated auto racing, simulated aviation, real autos, and real aviation.
 The task is to separate real data from simulated data. {\it RS} is a sparse data set and has 72,309 records with 20,958 attributes with continuous values.
 We used a similar approach to {\it HS} data set for utilizing {\it RS} in our experiments.

 \item\textbf{Gisette (GS) Data set \cite{guyon2004result}} is a handwritten digit recognition data set based on the popular {\it MNIST} data set \cite{lecun-mnisthandwrittendigit-2010} for {\bf image classification} to separate highly confusible digits `4' and `9'.
 The digits have been size-normalized and centered in a fixed-size image of $28\times28$ pixels.
 This data set has 6,000 records with 5,000 attributes with continuous values.
-We used a similar approach to {\it HS} data set for utilizing {\it GS} in our experiments. \end{enumerate}

-\submit{ } \stitle{Synthetic (SYN) Data Sets} To fully investigate the relationship between the distrust measures and the model performance, we generated a collection of 60 data sets and repeated each experiment 60 times, using different data sets.
-Each data set is a random sample following a 2D Gaussian distribution with $\mu=[0,0]$ and $\Sigma= $ over the input space $\ex=\langle x_1, x_2\rangle$ where $x_1$ and $x_2$ are positively correlated and the output space is the binary label $y$ with values $\{-1 ,+1\}$.
+We used a similar approach to {\it HS} data set for utilizing {\it GS} in our experiments. \end{enumerate} \stitle{Synthetic (SYN) Data Sets} To fully investigate the relationship between the \ru measures and the model performance, we generated a collection of 60 data sets and repeated each experiment 60 times, using different data sets.
+Each data set is a random sample following a 2D Gaussian distribution with $\mu=[0,0]$ and $\Sigma= $ over the input space $\ex=\langle x_1, x_2\rangle$ where $x_1$ and $x_2$ are positively correlated and the output space is the binary label $y$ with values $\{-1,+1\}$.
 To create the binary classes for each data set, we randomly moved the samples over each shape in Figure \ref{fig:exp:syn-ground-truth} in a way that the sample and shape have an intersection.
 As a result, each shape is the ground truth for 15 data sets but with different placements.
 A data point belongs to the $-1$ class, if it falls into the corresponding shape, otherwise, it belongs to the $+1$ class.
-To address what we discussed in the evaluation challenge, we create a uniform sample of size 6,400 over [0, 1] and will label the points with respect to each shape and its placement in the space, generating a total of 60 uniform samples corresponding to each data set.
+To address what we discussed in the evaluation challenge, we create a uniform sample of size 6,400 over [0, 1] and will label the points w.r.t. each shape and its placement in the space, generating a total of 60 uniform samples corresponding to each data set.
 In particular, following Example~\ref{ex-1}, we consider a binary classification task over the observation variables $x_1$ and $x_2$.
 We chose a 2D setting for visualization purposes.
 All continuous values used are normalized in the range $[0,1]$, using $(v_i-\min)/(\max - \min)$ and the non-ordinal ones are one-hot encoded using scikit-learn OneHotEncoder.